connorjcantrell/embedded-monstera/README.md

 - etc

 ## Phase 3: Automated Watering Device
-This device (perhaps the same device as Plant Condition Device), will be listening for a call to water the plant.
+This device (perhaps the same device as Measurment Device), will be listening for a call to water the plant.
 The incoming message will specify watering duration.

 Upon receiving a message, an binary output signal will be sent to open a solenoid.
-Being as though this is an indoor plant, it would be a gravity fed water line coming from a 1-2 gallon tank.
+Being as though this is an indoor plant, water damage must be taken into consideration.

+Watering the plant would involve a gravity fed water line connected to a 1-2 gallon tank.
 (This tank would need to be manually refilled).
-The tank would be equipped with a float sensor to track water level of tank.
+The tank would be equipped with a scale to measure watering portions and total water tank reserves.

-If the tank reaches a critically low level, a message will be sent back to the main controller If water flow isn't occuring while solenoid is open, an alert will be sent back to main controller
+- If the tank reaches a critically low level, a message will be sent back to the main controller
+- If water flow isn't occuring while solenoid is open, an alert will be sent back to main controller

 Inputs:
-- Flow sensor
-- Float sensor
+- Scale

 Outputs:
 - Solenoid